SATURDAY ASSOCIATES 2022/23

 As a private coach Joshua works closely with students to refine their technique, preparing them for school entrance auditions, assessments and professional auditions.
 Students of Joshua’s have gone on to study at schools such as the Royal Ballet School, the Bolshoi Ballet School, Ellison Ballet School, English National Ballet School, Elmhurst Ballet School, Central School of Ballet and Tring Park.

-Rosanna's Bio
+Gabrielle's Bio

 Shannon Parker